Editor’s note: This story has been updated since publication to reflect current vaccination numbers.

 “We want to thank every member of our community who has gotten vaccinated and has shared their vaccination record with the University,” UVA Provost Liz Magill and Executive Vice President and Chief Operating Officer J.J.
-Davis wrote in Thursday’s email.
+Davis wrote in the email.

 “As we have said before, rising vaccination rates and lower local case counts will permit the University to return to a much more ‘normal’ academic year, with classes in person and most University operations at their full pre-pandemic capacity.”

 The email also outlined a return to more normal operations for the fall semester, including regular classroom instruction with classrooms configured as they were prior to the pandemic, a return to pre-pandemic protocols in research labs (as long as researchers are vaccinated), and a return to full-scale dining operations.

 UVA lifted prohibitions on University-related international travel for faculty and staff last month, replacing it with a policy requiring employees to register all such travel on UVA’s International Travel Registry no later than seven days before departure.